Learn factors to help decide whether to use a sofware token or a

 ||More Expensive - fobs are ordered by CIT but departments will have a chargeback for the cost of the fobs; needs replacement every 3 years (See cost of services)

 |Setup and Support||More complex||Simpler but can be lost or misplaced.
 Departments are responsible for the cost of replacing lost fobs.
 Replacement can take up to 4 weeks|

 One staff member on one computer

 One staff on multiple computers

-Multiple staff on same computer
+Multiple staff with their own fob on same computer

 Multiple computers or locations